Julieta-Estrada/javascript/1.1.2/README.md

 ```
 Input- There should be 0 or more inputs supplied externally to the algorithm.
-Output- There should be atleast 1 output obtained.
+Output- There should be at least 1 output obtained.
 Definiteness- Every step of the algorithm should be clear and well defined.
 Finiteness- The algorithm should have a finite number of steps.
 Correctness- Every step of the algorithm must generate a correct output.